Press "Enter" to skip to content

 I earned my Master of Arts degree at the turn of the millennium in the area of philosophy of history from the Jagiellonian University in Krakow, Poland.
 My interest in complex systems was the result of attending a series of lectures on the Austrian School from Georgetown University, shortly thereafter in Prague.
 While working in Singapore I combined that with a Diploma in Computer Studies, and followed it with a PhD in Internet Studies from Curtin University of Technology, focusing on actor network theory.

-As a flaneur, I am passionate about medieval history and culture and practice archery and barefoot running.
+As a flaneur, I am passionate about ancient and medieval history and mythology, and practice barebones archery.
+I live on the Outer Rim, between the ocean and a mountain.